 Experts and users often praise Apple devices for their security features.
-And it may be true that your iPhone is much more secure than an Android device.
-But it’s not bulletproof, especially when you are online.
+But they’re not bulletproof, especially when you’re online.
 You need extra protection to stay away from the dangers of the internet.
 That’s where a VPN (Virtual Private Network) comes into play.

 Table of contents